-From their inception, research and evaluation projects that are undertaken by ASPE are subjected to a quality assurance process.
+From their inception, research and evaluation projects and any other information developmental efforts that are undertaken by ASPE are subjected to a quality assurance process.
+Further, ASPE reviews the quality (including the objectivity, utility, and integrity) of information before it's disseminated and treats information quality as integral to every step of the development of information, including its creation, collection, maintenance and dissemination.
 Each project is developed with the knowledge that the purpose, proposed methodology and work plan will have to be defended before a peer review panel.
 The members of the panel are appointed for at least a year at a time and are technically qualified by their professional training and experience.
 The process for conducting this peer review has been established for many years and refined as circumstances have changed.
 Requests for changes in the design of proposed projects are not infrequent.

 Projects are not approved for funding until the peer review panel is satisfied that the project design and work plan have a reasonable expectation of providing a useful product.
-All projects involving original large scale data collected from the public undergo an exacting, rigorous multi-level review process in connection with the Paperwork Reduction Act.
+All projects involving original large scale data collected from the public undergo an exacting, rigorous multi-level review process in connection with the Paperwork Reduction Act (PRA).
+Further, ASPE is committed to demonstrating in its PRA clearance packages that each draft information collection will result in information that will be collected, maintained, and used in a way that is consistent with OMB, HHS and ASPE information quality guidelines.